Develop effective methodology for clearing roamers

 Many roamers will attempt a flank when:

-- Hearing loud noises that indicate attackers pushing or being distracted, such as breaching or firefights.Example: Attackers opened a hatch in the kitchen on Club House, with the objective in Armory (basement).Explosion sound will attract roamers to initiate flank of the kitchen.
+- Hearing loud noises that indicate attackers are pushing or are distracted, such as explosions, breaching, or firefights.Example: Attackers opened a hatch in the kitchen on Club House, with the objective in Armory (basement).Explosion sound will attract roamers to initiate the flank of the kitchen.

-- Receiving a callout from a teammate about the situation that indicates a good time for flankExample: attackers opened bar hatch on Chalet, with objective below.
+- Receiving a callout from a teammate about the situation that indicates a good time for flankExample: attackers opened fireplace hatch on Chalet, with objective below.

 You can expect the opposing team to communicate such info, which will prompt a roamer to flank.